Ford sees weaker-than-expected fourth quarter, uncertainty in 2019

-DETROIT (Reuters) - Ford Motor Co (F.N) gave a fourth-quarter earnings forecast on Wednesday that was below analysts’ expectations, and said it faced uncertainty in 2019 due to trade issues and Britain’s exit from the European Union, sending its shares down more than 1 percent in premarket trading.
+DETROIT (Reuters) - Ford Motor Co (F.N) forecast a weaker fourth quarter than analysts expected, and said on Wednesday it faced uncertainty in 2019 due to trade issues and Britain’s exit from the European Union, sending its shares down 2 percent in premarket trading.

 The No. 2 U.S. automaker said it could see improvement in 2019 earnings and revenue even as global industry sales remained flat but did not provide any figures, disappointing Wall Street.

-Ford’s lack of a formal earnings range for 2019 may be interpreted negatively by investors, analysts said.
+Ford’s omission of a formal earnings range for 2019 may be interpreted negatively by investors, analysts said.

 “Investor patience is likely to be further tested today as Ford has basically once again said ‘your guess’ to the financial community with respect to specific financial guidance,” this time being its 2019 outlook, Evercore ISI analysts said in a research note titled “Depriving details is NOT a strategy.”

-Indeed, the absence of details provided on its expected profit range could point to the company having less visibility on the market and the challenges it faces, RBC Capital Markets analyst Joseph Spak said.
+Indeed, the absence of details provided on its expected profit could point to the company having less visibility on the market and the challenges it faces, RBC Capital Markets analyst Joseph Spak said.

 “The lack of a formal range is likely to lead to more dispersion of estimates and expectations, making it more challenging to ‘hit’ investor expectations,” he said in a research note.
 “That could add difficulty to Ford’s effort to build market confidence in their turnaround plan.”